Where Are the Boundaries?

 ‘We dreamt of going on holiday in the sun together.’

 That’s why we didn’t want to live together before we got married.
 On reading the Bible we don’t feel that it puts sex in a bad light.
 In fact there’s lots written about it in the Bible, showing it is good and exciting, and there is a clear challenge to explore sex within the right framework.
-We can easily make it difficult for ourselves and do things that make it impossible to keep to the limits that are best for us.
+We can easily make it difficult for ourselves and do things that make it impossible to keep to the boundaries that are best for us.
 For example, we’ve often dreamt of going on holiday in the sun together.
 We’ve even booked the tickets, but then cancelled them.
 It might have worked out well.
 But we would (most probably) have returned home after falling into sin and we’d probably also have lost the boldness we have as Christians.
 This is perhaps different for others, but for us it would have been hard to resist the temptation.
 The warmth, the humidity, scanty clothing, sharing a room and a bed, a thousand kilometres away from friends and not least parents.

 Of course, you don’t need to go on holiday in the sun to be tempted.
 We also feel the same where we live in Bergen, Norway.
 Especially when it’s way past midnight and the rain’s pouring down.
 The road home only takes five minutes to cycle, but it seems to take much longer.
 It’s just so tempting to stay the night.
 After all, we’re going to get married, aren’t we?